Thailand Food Guide – How to Eat and Order Like a Local Thai

 COST: 50B and up to 100B.

-Carb cutting in Thailand is easy to do when you’ve got a hot bowl of Thai beef soup in front of you.
+Good news, carb cutting in Thailand is easy to do when you’ve got a hot bowl of Thai beef soup in front of you.
+The bad news is this is awesome with rice!

-The mix of lemongrass, chili flakes and other herbs with a large helping of limes help not only in flavoring the beef broth, but break down tough cuts of beef.
+The mix of lemongrass, chili flakes, and other herbs with a large helping of limes helps not only in flavoring the beef broth but also the breaking down tough cuts of beef.

 8. BAM MEE MOO DENG GAEW NAHM (บะหมี่หมูแดง) – EGG NOODLES WITH RED PORK AND PORK WONTONS SOUP

-Bam Mee Moo Deng Gaew Nahm is my favorite go to meal after a hard night out at the bars and pubs of Bangkok.
+Bam Mee Moo Deng Gaew Nahm is my favorite go-to meal.
+After a hard night out at the bars and pubs of Bangkok.
+Not that I do that anymore.
+But those were some good times.

 Prefer your noodles al dente?
 You can also order with soup in a separate bowl.
-With the rest of the ingredients in another called Bam Mee Haeng บะหมี่แห้ง or dry egg noodles.
+The rest of the ingredients in another called Bam Mee Haeng บะหมี่แห้ง or dry egg noodles.

 9. KHAO NA BPET (ข้าวหน้าเป็ด) ROAST DUCK OVER RICE